drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Capabilities

 To counter adversaries, understand both their capabilities and limitations.
 Rank them from unsophisticated to highly advanced.
 For example, a common thief is not very sophisticated; they will likely be stopped by basic things like simply having a password and drive encryption on devices.
-A very advanced adversary like a state actor might require fully turning off devices when not in use to clear the keys from RAM and a long diceware password.
+An advanced adversary might require fully turning off devices when not in use to clear the keys from RAM and a long diceware password.

 ## Mitigations